panzhiwei1997/panzhiwei1997.github.io/_pages/cv.md

 Research Interests
 ======
-* observational astronomy on extragalactic objects
+* Observational astronomy on extragalactic objects
   * High-redshift quasars and Cosmic Reionization
   * Supermassive Black Hole and its host galaxy
   * Low-redshift (1<z<3) Quasars and AGNs
-* Data Mining and Machine Learning
+* Data mining and machine learning

 Publications
 ======